 5. Not understanding basic employment laws – Having a firm grip on the employment laws that impact your specific business is of vital importance.
 Here are five of the most important employment laws that small business owners need a working knowledge of in order to ensure compliance.

 - Fair Labor Standard Act (FLSA): Establishes the standard for minimum wage.
-For many New England States, minimum wage already has or will be increasing this year.
-To find out more about the minimum wage increases in your New England state click here.
+For the many New England States, the minimum wage already has or will be increasing this year.

 - Family Medical Leave Act (FMLA): Entitles employees to take up to 12 weeks (26 weeks for special military-related circumstances) of unpaid leave during a 12 month period for things such as birth or adoption of a child, a serious health condition or to care for an immediate family member (spouse, child, parent) with a serious health condition.